Pediatric Craniofacial Surgery Fellowship

 Clinical Duties and Responsibilities

 The fellow will have progressive responsibility based on experience and capability, and will develop as de-facto Chief of Service for all pediatric plastic and craniofacial clinical activity.
 The fellow will run the Cleft/Craniofacial Team under the aegis of staff physicians.
-All rotations will be at Children's Medical Center Dallas.
+All rotations will be at Children's Health.
 The operative experience will be determined by the fellow's ability and understanding of the complexities of pediatric craniofacial surgery.
 It will be designed toward gradual, but progressive responsibility commensurate with the fellow's training and surgical expertise, with the goal of being competent to work independently at completion.